 Dependent administrations are accompanied by significantly more court oversight than independent administrations.
 The judge will typically mandate court approvals for any exchanges or transactions pertaining to the estate.
 As a result, the administrator cannot transfer assets, service debts, or generally transact with any part of the estate without court approval.

 The most common circumstance in which the court probably needs a dependent administration is when the beneficiaries disagree or can’t entirely be found.
 Another situation is when the case is exceptionally complex, be it due to the estate’s arrangements or beneficiaries.

 Too many beneficiaries, a complex estate, or some other confusing or controversial issue can force court oversight.
 This oversight is categorical, extending to cases where there is general agreement over issues.
 The court’s oversight is justified by the unfairness that could follow improper handling of the estate.
 If legal principles aren’t followed, or the heirs don’t understand their rights, unfairness frequently follows.

 Besides that, dependent administrations have multiple benefits.
 A dependent administration’s management of an intestate estate is generally smooth.
 For example, they have an efficient and optimized process for dealing with the departed’s creditors.

-This process can be further streamlined by hiring an attorney to quickly address the legal hurdles encountered while dealing with an intestate estate.
-If you're looking for probate or will attorneys in Houston, Travis, Austin, or Harris County, contact us, at Mike Massey Law.
+This process can be further streamlined by hiring a injury attorney to quickly address the legal hurdles encountered while dealing with an intestate estate.
+If you’re looking for probate or will attorneys in Houston, Travis, Austin, or Harris County, contact us, at Mike Massey Law.